-There are multiple ways you can virtualize PfSense on windows, you can use VMware workstation pro, VirtualBox, or a Hyper-V.
+You can virtualize PfSense on windows in multiple ways.
+You could use VMware workstation pro, VirtualBox, or a Hyper-V.

-If it is MAC, then VMware fusion or VirtualBox.
+If it is MAC, then VMware fusion (follow the same guide here) or VirtualBox.

 In this blog, we are going to install the pfSense firewall on a VMware workstation.
-Since the VMware fusion works the same way as the workstation the steps performed here are the identical for MAC machine as well.
+Since the VMware fusion works the same way as the workstation, the steps performed here are identical for MAC machines.

 Does PfSense work well with VMware workstation?